danintexas/AutomationFramework/README.md

 To run an individual test through command line use the following in the solution folder:

-'dotnet test -- filter AutomationFramework.Tests.FrameworkDemo'
+'dotnet test -- filter FrameworkDemo'

 This will run the test with the namespace of 'AutomationFramework.Tests.FrameworkDemo'